Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Detroit Tigers will send Martin Perez and Matt Manning, respectively, out to start when the two squads play on Tuesday at Globe Life Field, at 8:05 PM ET.
+Spencer Torkelson will lead the Detroit Tigers into a matchup with Adolis Garcia and the Texas Rangers on Wednesday at 8:05 PM ET, in the third game of a four-game series at Globe Life Field.

-The Rangers are -225 moneyline favorites in this matchup against the Tigers (+180).
-The total is 9 runs for this contest (with -120 odds to hit the over and +100 odds to go under).
+The Tigers are +180 moneyline underdogs for this matchup against the Rangers (-225).
+The total is 9.5 runs for the contest (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.